 At Benjamin Leonardo – The Defenders our team of criminal defence lawyers have won numerous industry awards and hold a 90% success rate on the criminal and traffic offences we represent.
 If you or somebody else you know has been charged with aggravated robbery, it is advised to seek legal representation immediately.

-Call our Sydney based criminal defence law firm now for a FREE first consultation and the most accurate advice in relation to your specific matter.
+Call our Sydney based criminal defence law firm now for a consultation and the most accurate advice in relation to your specific matter.

 If you do not believe the allegations made against you, you have the option to plead not guilty.
 In this instance, the case will proceed to a trial in which the prosecution will present evidence to the Court in order to prove beyond a reasonable doubt that the offence was committed.
 If they are successful, you may be facing the penalties mentioned above.